-SSC CHSL 2016 Answer Key, Result and Cutoff
+SSC CHSL 2016 Result (Declared), Answer Key and Cutoff

 The first session of the exam was conducted on January 7, 2017.
 The exam will be conducted till February 8, 2017 in multiple sessions.
 Tier I is a computer based test.
 The new format of Computer based test is being introduced for the first time.
 As per the exam conducted on January 07, SSC CHSL Tier I question paper constitute of four sections – General Intelligence, English Language, Quantitative Aptitude, and General Awareness.
 The level of difficulty of questions asked in SSC CHSL 2016 is moderate with only few surprises.
 Check Analysis of Jan 07 Exam